 Before we move on, it’s essential to know that I did not register my name and other personal information to get access to the Bitcoin Code because of my own security.
 However, I did so for Bitcoin Loophole, so the info under this headline is based on the assumption that both funnels work the same way since they use almost identical websites to get customers.

 Based on my previous research, and under the assumption that everything is the same here as well, the Bitcoin Code website will transfer you to the offshore broker called RImarkets.
-From there, you can follow the steps proposed by Steve and start depositing money to your account.
+From there, you can follow the steps proposed by Steve and start depositing money into your account.

 If you remember, all you need to do is take three simple steps to turn your $250 into $13.000 in the next 24 hours.